gizatechxyz/orion/README.md

 You can check our official docs [here](https://giza-1.gitbook.io/onnx-cairo-runtime-main/).

-- ⚙️ **ONNX Cairo Runtime** includes our Getting Started guide, API Reference, and more advances features of the core like Tensor, Operators and OPtimizations.
+- ⚙️ **ONNX Cairo Runtime** includes our Getting Started guide, API Reference, and more advanced features of the core like Tensor, Operators and Optimizations.

 - 🧩 **Algorithms** is an open collection of algorithms implemented using the ONNX Cairo Runtime to be used by the community.